 Some of the goals I set at the end of 2020 fell apart in the wake of these changes, as did the time and energy I had to complete them.
 Even when I did have the opportunity to tinker, I felt a general apathy about doing it, often opting to turn my brain off instead.
 In other words, I wrote very little code for fun this year (the majority of which built this website), and ended up consuming a lot of TV, movies, and video games.
 Not that there's anything inherently wrong with that (Auri appreciated all the lap time), but it's not what I'd set out to do.

-All this lamenting doesn't mean that there weren't any positives in 2021 — far from it!
+All this lamenting doesn't mean that there weren't any positives in 2021 — far from it.
 Danielle and I celebrated our 1-year wedding anniversary this past September, and our 10-year anniversary on New Year's Day.
 Despite the pandemic, I found more opportunities to visit my close inner circle, and get outside.
-Setting perfectionist dreams aside, I doubled-down on my hobbies and personal learning this year.
-While I didn't get it all done, I organized and made conscious decisions about how I spent my time, and I think the year was better for it.
-Which I suppose brings me to the Almighty List!
+Setting perfectionist dreams aside, I doubled-down on my hobbies and personal learning goals this year.
+While I didn't get them all done, I organized and made conscious decisions about how I spent my time, and I think the year was better for it.

-I also did a lot of writing this year, but not as a cohesive body of publishable work.
+I did a lot of writing this year, but not as a cohesive body of publishable work.
 I put over 300,000 words into the WorldAnvil wiki for my Starfinder campaign (a.k.a.
 The Centurion's Riddle), greatly aided by the ~90 short stories I needed to write to bridge a time skip in-game (I did it to myself...).
-We also completed Episode 54 this year, which I prepped, ran, and wrote the reports for (which also helped out that word count).
+We also completed Episode 54 this year, which I prepped, ran, and wrote the reports for.

 In preparation for all that glorious DMing, I also did a lot of painting, in an effort to utilize the backlog of models I printed in 2019-2020.
 You can see one of my later terrain pieces above, with a sneak peek of some of the minis in the background.
 While tedious to setup and teardown a space for in the apartment, this was one of the few relaxing activities I had left this year, and I found myself coming back to it consistently.

-And that's a wrap on 2021!
+And that's a wrap on 2021.
 Good riddance, you will not be missed.
 While I don't have any grand hopes for 2022, I do have grand ambitions — hopefully the world will calm down a little to suit.
-Below are the tasks I hope to complete in the upcoming year, organized into a few focus tracks.